karlwestin/node-gumbo-parser/README.md

 If you plan on using gumbo-parser to clean user input, the gumbo parser is one of the most well-tested and audited parsers available.
 [Please read this comment from the gumbo-parsers authors.](https://github.com/google/gumbo-parser/issues/53#issuecomment-43395597)

+### Node 0.8

+Contrary to what i previously said, node-gumbo-parser does build under node 0.8.
+You might have to `npm update -g npm` though.

 ### Build and test:

 ```bash